mekane/mekane-backbone-demo/README.md

    1. Inline Handlebars templates
    2. How to process a model's values through a template into HTML.

+### P9 ###
+Adds a URL to the employee collection to load employees from a JSON API.

+*Demonstrates:*
+   1. How easy it is to fetch() models and populate a collection.
+   2. The power of the implicit connection between Backbone and a JSON API.
+   3. A sample REST API written in Node.js

 ### Tips ###

    1. Use `git config alias.co checkout` for less verbose switching between branches.